From 3 hours to 7 minutes per HA pair: Time Saved by Automating Certificate Management

 • Had the time to communicate and plan for the upgrade.

-• Leverage automation to go from 750 hours to 30 hours to upgrade 250 HA pairs (in this example).
-That’s a mere 7 minutes per HA pair vs. 3 hours.
+• Utilize automation to reduce the time from 750 hours to 30 hours for upgrading 250 HA pairs (in this example).
+That’s only 7 minutes per HA pair compared to 3 hours.

 Conclusion

-For an MSSP or internal NetSecOps team, having the right tools to head off events such as this is critical to not only delivering a world-class service but also avoiding situations that build stress and lead to burn out.
+For an MSSP or internal NetSecOps team, having the right tools to prevent events such as this is critical to delivering a world-class service and avoiding situations that build stress and lead to burnout.
+The mantra “Happy Teams = Happy Customers” says it all.

 See for yourself how consistent and reliable your device backups and upgrades can be